RyanThomasMusser/NewRelicInsightsReducer/README.md

                 //and return a random value because this is a fake function return fakeFilterValue[ Math.floor(Math.random() * fakeFilterValues.length) ];
                 //the return value will replace the original value of "userAgent"
-                //which is passed in as the facet parameter },
+                //which is passed in as the facet parameter.
+This groups these events.
+            },
             //
             //You can't use a "subFacet" and a "customFilter" in the same facet object.